 At each option, you can accept it by going to full throttle on your transmitter, or you can reject the option by going to full brake.
-In programming terms, full throttle is 'YES' and full brake is 'NO.' The ESC will indicate that it has accepted your selection by producing a continuous "skipping" tone.
+In programming terms, full throttle is 'YES', and full brake is 'NO.' The ESC will indicate that it has accepted your selection by producing a continuous "skipping" tone.
 When you hear this tone, allow the trigger to go back to the neutral position to advance to the next setting or option depending on your selection.

-How To Get Into Programming Mode:
+How to Get into Programming Mode:

 - 1. Turn your transmitter on. - 2.
-Plug the battery into the ESC with its switch off.
-If your ESC does not have a switch, hold full throttle on your transmitter before plugging in the battery. - 3.
+Plug the battery into the ESC with the switch in the off position. - 3.
 Hold full throttle on your transmitter and turn the ESC switch on. - 4.
 The ESC will go through its boot-up sequence and blink the green LED.
 If the ESC's voltage cutoff is set to Auto-LiPo (the default setting), then the ESC will emit a sequence of beeps indicating the number of battery cells.
 If the number of beeps does NOT match the number of cells, disconnect the battery and confirm that it is fully charged. - 5.
-There will be a sequence of four "rings" and the red LED will blink. - 6.
-Keep holding the trigger, within 6 8 seconds there will be a sequence of four "rings" and the yellow LED will blink.
+There will be a sequence of four "chimes" and the red LED will blink. - 6.
+Keep holding the trigger, within 6 8 seconds there will be a sequence of four "chimes" and the yellow LED will blink.
 You are now in programming mode; let the trigger return to neutral.

-To Make Changes In Programming Mode:
+To Make Changes in Programming Mode:

 Once in programming mode, the ESC will beep once, pause, then beep once again and repeat until a change is made with your transmitter.

 For instance, if you want to adjust setting 1 (Brake/Reverse Type) to option 1 (With Reverse) you would pull full throttle to select it.
 When the trigger is returned to neutral the beep pattern will change to 2 beeps followed by 1 beep.
 By selecting an option, you have now moved on to setting 2 and option 1.
 If at setting 2 (Cutoff Voltage) you reject option 1 (Auto-LiPo) by going to full brake/reverse, the beep pattern will then change to 2 beeps followed by 2 beeps.
 This means the ESC is still at setting 2 but is now asking if you would like to accept option 2 (None).